-The Compensation Committee is composed of three members: Messrs.
-Regan and Morse, and Ms. Persily, all of whom served since the last annual meeting of stockholders and continue to serve on the Compensation Committee.
+The Compensation Committee is composed of three members: Mr. Regan, Mr. Morse and Ms. Persily.
+Mr. Regan, Mr. Morse and Ms. Persily have all served since the last annual meeting of stockholders and continue to serve on the Compensation Committee.
 Mr. Regan is the Compensation Committee Chairman.
 The Board has determined that each member of the Compensation Committee is independent, as defined by the rules of the NYSE applicable to Compensation Committee members and in accordance with the SEACOR Marine Categorical Standards.
-The Compensation Committee met four times during 2022 and acted pursuant to unanimous written consent on one other occasion.
+The Compensation Committee met four times during 2023 and acted pursuant to unanimous written consent on one other occasion.